Veterans: Mattis Spent Career Tending the Status Quo

 Mattis muses that the Department of Defense “budget [is] larger than the GDPs of all but two dozen countries.”
 Yet having acknowledged that disparity, how can such underpowered foreign nations possibly contribute to American security?

-“He has that line in there about bringing as many guns as possible to a gun fight. …What are those guns?” asked Barndollar.
+“He has that line in there about bringing as many guns as possible to a gun fight. …What are those guns?” asks Barndollar.
 For example, the British Royal Navy is the United States’ most significant allied naval force.
 But the United Kingdom has only seven vessels stationed in the Persian Gulf and they’re “stretched to the absolute limit to do that.”

 “Our problem has been double-edged,” says Davis of America’s reliance on others.
 “On the one hand, we try to bludgeon a lot of our allies to do what we want irrespective of their interests as an asset.
 And then simultaneously, especially in previous administrations, we’ve almost gone too far [in] the other direction: ‘we’ll subordinate our interests for yours.’”